Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Khoa học và Đời sốngBáo Khoa học và Đời sống02/07/2025

 1. Has a distinctive “praying” posture when resting.
-The suffix “religiosa” (meaning “religious” in Latin) in the species’ scientific name comes from the posture of its folded front legs, resembling prayer.
+The suffix “religiosa” (meaning “religious” in Latin) in the species’ scientific name comes from the position of its two front legs folded like it is in prayer.
 Photo: Pinterest.

 1. Has a distinctive “praying” posture when resting.
-The suffix “religiosa” (meaning “religious” in Latin) in the species’ scientific name comes from the posture of its folded front legs, resembling prayer.
+The suffix “religiosa” (meaning “religious” in Latin) in the species’ scientific name comes from the position of its two front legs folded like it is in prayer.
 Photo: Pinterest.

 3. Can catch and eat larger species.
 Mantises are willing to attack insects larger than themselves such as butterflies, dragonflies, bees, and even baby lizards or baby birds if given the chance.
 Photo: Pinterest.